clux/rust-meetup-london/source/slides.md

 TODO: merge eks

 notes:
-- kube crate (there's 3, this is _the one_ that tries to do a simplified api and higher level concepts)
 - LOADING CONFIG: auto injected in-cluster SA, or config
 - local dev might not work if you have auth hooks or oidc providers (can impersonate)
 - BUT ONCE YOU HAVE A CLIENT, YOU CAN